cpbirch/balls/README.md

 # Balls

-If you want a build monitor/radiator, it should be worth looking at.
+A 3D build radiator worth looking at.

 Build monitors needs to be fun.
-Anyone can develop plain old html/css grid based view, play sounds etc.
+Anyone can develop plain old html/css grid based view.
 That stuff is like flash, old and needs to be replaced.

 Put this monitor on a TV, and you will never go back to any other monitor.

-A word of caution: You will find this radiator hard to look away from and may not be able to focus on your work.
+A word of caution: You may find this radiator hard to look away from.

 ### Screenshots